Step by step tutorial for Eco Dyeing or Eco Printing on Silk and Cotton Fabric

 Also, because the info I have read says that silk does not need a mordant for eco printing.
 However, you can use mordants to achieve different colors and textures.

-For my first eco printing experiment, I used whatever leaves I have available in the yard: black walnut, red maple, green maple, cleome, croton and redbud.
+For my first eco printing experiment, I used whatever leaves I happened to have available in the yard: black walnut, red maple, green maple, cleome, croton and redbud.
 These were laid out on half of the dry silk chiffon fabric.

-Laying Out The Leaves
+Lay out The Leaves

 I folded the other half of the chiffon over the leaves and rolled the whole thing, very tightly onto a piece of pvc pipe.
 You can use a dowel, stick or even a piece of pipe for this.